chayxana/Restaurant-App/src/backend/README.md

 - or separate Development SDK's `.NET Core 3.1`, `openjdk64-1.8`, `go v1.13.5`, `postgresql`, `redis`, `node v13.11.0`

 ### How to Run
 Use Docker Compose for running.
-Run following command from the root directory `cd src/backend` and `sh docker-compose-up.sh`
+Run following command from the root directory `cd src/backend` and `sh ./docker/run.sh`

 ### Exposed endpoints
 When you are using `docker` all services url's will be exposed only via `nginx` reverse proxy, it can be accessed via [localhost](http://localhost:8080)